aplteam/Tatin/docs/PackageConfiguration.md

 If it's a single file it might be anything with the extension `.aplf` (a function), `.aplo` (an operator), `.aplc` (a class script), `.apln` (a namespace script) or `.apli` (an interface script).

 If it's a folder it might contain any number and mixture of the aforementioned files.
-Any files with other extension are misplaced and will be ignored entirely.
+Any files with other extensions are misplaced and will be ignored.

 If `source` is left empty Tatin will attempt to identify the source itself.